GSA/digitalgov.gov/content/posts/2012-05-12-national-contact-centers-text-message-program.md

   - Mobile Gov Experience
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2012/05/National-Contact-Center-texting-program.png" alt="Screen shot showing text messages from the National Contact Center." %}
-_Mobile Gov Experiences are agency stories about creating anytime, anywhere, any device government services and info.
+[{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2012/05/National-Contact-Center-texting-program.png" alt="Screen shot showing text messages from the National Contact Center." %}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2012/05/National-Contact-Center-texting-program.png)_Mobile Gov Experiences are agency stories about creating anytime, anywhere, any device government services and info.
 This entry is a story shared by GSA&#8217;s Office of Citizen Services & Innovative Technologies, Contact Center Services Division._

 ## <a name="x-The National Contact Center's Text Message Program"></a>The National Contact Center&#8217;s Text Message Program {#toc0}

 The Contact Center Services Division, within GSA’s Office of Citizen Services and Innovative Technologies, manages the **National Contact Center**.
 The NCC exists to answer the public’s questions about all federal programs and services, by getting people to the information they need.
 We do this through:

 • a toll-free number (**1.800 FED INFO**),